websanova/vue-auth/README.md

 **NOTE:** This pre-fetch of the user would only occur once on the initial load of the site.

 **NOTE:** This will all happen automatically once the package is included.
-Only the end points for the API will need to be changed which are described in the Options section below.
+Only the end points for the API will need to be changed which are described in the `options` section below.

 ## Privileges